cimug-org/CIMTool/index.md

 ## CIMTool Change Log

-### Release 1.9.7
+### Release 1.9.7 [09-Dec-2013]
-correction: .eap files are closed after parsing and can now be deleted from a project.
+**correction:** .eap files are closed after parsing and can now be deleted from a project.

-### Release 1.9.6
+### Release 1.9.6 [10-Sep-2013]
-enhancement: platform updated to eclipse Indigo.
+**enhancement:** platform updated to eclipse Indigo.

-enhancement: direct import of EA project files.
+**enhancement:** direct import of EA project files.
 This is now the default option on the import file selector.
 The capability is provided by a new release of the jackcess library with MS Jet3 compatitbility.

-enhancement: convenience button for the CIM 16 namespace.
+**enhancement:** convenience button for the CIM 16 namespace.

-correction: help facility restored.
+**correction:** help facility restored.

 ### Release 1.9.5
 This is one of a series of beta testing releases.
 See the blurb, New and Notable for 1.9.
 This release adds:

-Map primitive 'duration' to xs:duration.
+- Map primitive 'duration' to xs:duration.
 (Note: we already map decimal, date, time, dateTime to XSD types of the same name.)

-Mappings of AbsoluteDate and AbsoluteTime removed.
+- Mappings of AbsoluteDate and AbsoluteTime removed.
 (Can't remove other oddball mappings such as AbsoluteDateTime because that would affect legacy schema generation.)

-### Release 1.9.4
+### Release 1.9.4 [10-Sep-2013]
 This release was not generally made available pending resolution of CIM data and time type issues.

 This is one of a series of beta testing releases.
 See the blurb, New and Notable for 1.9.
 This release adds:

-Hard coded translation of CIM datatypes AbsoluteDate and AbsoluteTime to xs:date and xs:time.
+- Hard coded translation of CIM datatypes AbsoluteDate and AbsoluteTime to xs:date and xs:time.
 This is to get around a (hopefully temporary) problem in the CIM where these identifiers were used instead of the XSD ones.

 ### Release 1.9.3
 This is one of a series of beta testing releases.
 See the blurb, New and Notable for 1.9.
 This release adds:

-enhancement: profile repair and remapping to the CIM will ignore case when searching for a CIM term if an exact match can't be found.
+**enhancement:** profile repair and remapping to the CIM will ignore case when searching for a CIM term if an exact match can't be found.

 Java SE 1.6 is now the minimum requirement for the JVM

-correction: a bug interpreting .eap files caused namespaces to be incorrectly assigned in some cases.
+**correction:** a bug interpreting .eap files caused namespaces to be incorrectly assigned in some cases.

-enhancement: recognise ontology headers in annotations files.
+**enhancement:** recognise ontology headers in annotations files.
 The given namespace overrides the default namespace for their schema (or CIM).
 This also triggers an improved package URI generation scheme.

-correction: change the heap memory maximum to 1GB (from 2GB) allowing the product version of CIMTool to run on more systems.
+**correction:** change the heap memory maximum to 1GB (from 2GB) allowing the product version of CIMTool to run on more systems.

-enhancement: cosmetic changes to startup.
+**enhancement:** cosmetic changes to startup.

-enhancement: added schema mapping wizard to 'new' menu.
+**enhancement:** added schema mapping wizard to 'new' menu.

-### Release 1.9.2
+### Release 1.9.2 [09-Jan-2011]
 This is one of a series of beta testing releases.
 See the blurb, New and Notable for 1.9.
 This release adds:

-enhancement: tree views in the user interface retain their state accross refreshes including save profile and navigation away from a node and back again.
+**enhancement:** tree views in the user interface retain their state accross refreshes including save profile and navigation away from a node and back again.
 This makes it easier to keep your place in the model during profile building.

 Updated Ecore functionality to enable registered EPackages to be used for the base schema.
 Updates to the Ecore generation to ensure profiled Ecore matches the package hierarchy of the base if the base is also Ecore.
 Removed unused legacy merged schema generation

 ### Release 1.9.1
 This is a beta testing release to trial a number of major changes.
 See the blurb, New and Notable for 1.9.
 In summary:

-Generalised profile editing.
+- Generalised profile editing.

-Schema mapping and extension editor.
+- Schema mapping and extension editor.

-Ecore model support.
+- Ecore model support.

-Recognise new CIMDatatype stereotype.
+- Recognise new CIMDatatype stereotype.

-### Release 1.8.3
+### Release 1.8.3 [10-Aug-2010]
-correction: improved backwards compatibility with version 1.7 for profile (.owl) files.
+**correction:** improved backwards compatibility with version 1.7 for profile (.owl) files.
 A profile can be round-tripped from 1.7 to 1.8.2 and back repeatedly.
 In 1.8.2 this caused errors in the profile editor.

-enhancement: basic validation for the new standard headers in CIM/XML documents.
+**enhancement:** basic validation for the new standard headers in CIM/XML documents.
 This reduces the number of spurious validation errors.

-### Release 1.8.2
+### Release 1.8.2 [05-Jun-2010]
 The release corrects the following defect in 1.8.1:

-correction: a defect in handling of attributes (datatype properties) caused spurious validation errors and incorrectly generated XML schema.
+**correction:** a defect in handling of attributes (datatype properties) caused spurious validation errors and incorrectly generated XML schema.

-### Release 1.8.1
+### Release 1.8.1 [06-Feb-2010]
 This release incorporates changes to make CIMTool compatible with commonly used ontology editors.
 It has been tested with Protege 4 and Top Braid 3.2.

-enhancement: namespaces for OWL files are not longer stored as properties in the CIMTool project they are embedded in the files as part of the ontology header.
+**enhancement:** namespaces for OWL files are not longer stored as properties in the CIMTool project they are embedded in the files as part of the ontology header.
 This change affects the user interface for profile properties as well as several wizards and the Detail tab of the profile editor for the root element of the profile.

-enhancement: the ontology header is now compliant and includes the profile description, label, and (implicitly) namespace. the .owl header includes an import for the merged information schema.
+**enhancement:** the ontology header is now compliant and includes the profile description, label, and (implicitly) namespace. the .owl header includes an import for the merged information schema.

 enchancement: CIM datatypes are now modeled using equivalentClass axioms.
 Anonymous classes in their profile are linked by equivalentClass or subClass to their respective information model classes.

 ### Release 1.7.3
-correction: profile validation rules for the case where a member of a child class is lifted into a parent caused spurious diagnostics.
+**correction:** profile validation rules for the case where a member of a child class is lifted into a parent caused spurious diagnostics.
 This affected the EndDeviceAssett profile in the IEC 61968 part 9 profiles.

-### Release 1.7.2
+### Release 1.7.2 [10-Nov-2009]
-correction: Older Rose based CIM versions sometimes have invalid, top level datatype definitions.
+**correction:** Older Rose based CIM versions sometimes have invalid, top level datatype definitions.
 Attempts in release 1.4.1 to deal with these in some older EDF CIM versions broke compatibility with some older Siemens models.
 They are now interpreted even more flexibly in the light of other definitions to obtain a valid overall model.

-### Release 1.7.1
+### Release 1.7.1 [10-Nov-2009]
-correction: the inverse properties that are added the profile for the "augmented" OWL and RDFS artifacts are incorrect when the range and domain are related by inheritance.
+**correction:** the inverse properties that are added the profile for the "augmented" OWL and RDFS artifacts are incorrect when the range and domain are related by inheritance.

-### Release 1.6.9
+### Release 1.6.9 [19-Oct-2009]
-enhancement: new .simple-flat-owl format which corresponds to the simple-owl format in version 1.6.3
+**enhancement:** new .simple-flat-owl format which corresponds to the simple-owl format in version 1.6.3

-### Release 1.6.8
+### Release 1.6.8 [30-Sep-2009]
-enhancement: new options on the profile add/remove page control whether super or sub class members are available.
+**enhancement:** new options on the profile add/remove page control whether super or sub class members are available.
 It is now possible to redefine or separately define a member in subclasses.

 ### Release 1.6.7
-correction: ensure artifact generation runs to completion even when a profile contains severe errors.
+**correction:** ensure artifact generation runs to completion even when a profile contains severe errors.

-### Release 1.6.6
+### Release 1.6.6 [27-Sep-2009]
-correction: a problem introduced in 1.6.5 that prevented importing Enterprise Architect Jet4 projects
+**correction:** a problem introduced in 1.6.5 that prevented importing Enterprise Architect Jet4 projects

-### Release 1.6.5
+### Release 1.6.5 [26-Sep-2009]
-enhancement: additional help
+**enhancement:** additional help

-correction: corrected problem introduced in 1.6.4 with the new simple-owl format that also affected validation
+**correction:** corrected problem introduced in 1.6.4 with the new simple-owl format that also affected validation

 note: deployment now contains separate plugins for the main supporting libraries

-### Release 1.6.4
+### Release 1.6.4 [26-Sep-2009]
-new feature: profile searching and enhanced CIM searches.
+**new feature:** profile searching and enhanced CIM searches.
 The search wizard is now available on the profile outline as well as the add/remove page and the project model view.
 The wizard now shows all matching classes, properties or other items in a list with context and allows the user to navigate to a specific hit.

-enhancement: the Project Model View and the Documentation view now track selections made in the profile editor add/remove page and profile outline.
+**enhancement:** the Project Model View and the Documentation view now track selections made in the profile editor add/remove page and profile outline.
 This makes it much easier to choose items to add to a profile.
 It also works well with the new profile search wizard to explore a profile.

-enhancement: the format of the simple-owl and simple-owl-augmented files has been changed to eliminate all nodeID attributes.
+**enhancement:** the format of the simple-owl and simple-owl-augmented files has been changed to eliminate all nodeID attributes.
 Restriction elements are nested directly in Class elements to which they apply.
 Some URI's have been shortened due better choice of the base namespace.

-### Release 1.6.3
+### Release 1.6.3 [26-Sep-2009]
-enhancement: more robust import of Enterprise Architect project databases, ignoring errors such as disconnected attributes.
+**enhancement:** more robust import of Enterprise Architect project databases, ignoring errors such as disconnected attributes.

-### Release 1.6.2
+### Release 1.6.2 [26-Sep-2009]
-new feature: the Documentation View continuously shows documentation from the CIM for the current selection.
+**new feature:** the Documentation View continuously shows documentation from the CIM for the current selection.
 To see this view, enter the CIMTool perspective using Window > Open Perspective and reset it using Window > Reset Perspective.

-new feature: the Browsing Perspective is designed for browsing the CIM.
+**new feature:** the Browsing Perspective is designed for browsing the CIM.
 To use it, choose Window > Open Perspective > CIMTool > Browsing and select a project in the Project Explorer View.
 Use the Project Model View and its Jump and Search buttons (top right of view) to browse.
 This perspective is sometimes easier to use than a standard UML editor, especially if the UML diagrams are not complete.

-enhancement: addition profile checking rules and actions in the repair assistant.
+**enhancement:** addition profile checking rules and actions in the repair assistant.
 These detect and repair several profile problems discovered in the wild.
 A rule that caused a false alarm in the 61968-9 profiles has been rectified.

-enhancement: the Project Model View now has a Jump button (next to Search) that moves the selection to the opposite end of an association or subclass-superclass relationship.
+**enhancement:** the Project Model View now has a Jump button (next to Search) that moves the selection to the opposite end of an association or subclass-superclass relationship.

-correction: Resource names containing spaces caused processing of the project to stall.
+**correction:** Resource names containing spaces caused processing of the project to stall.

-### Release 1.6.1
+### Release 1.6.1 [26-Sep-2009]
-new feature: Profile Repair Assistant.
+**new feature:** Profile Repair Assistant.

 The Profile Repair Assistant helps correct errors in profiles, especially those which arise when the profile is paired with an updated CIM.